operate-first/community-handbook/contributing/beginners-get-started.md

 * Fix a typo by making a pull request (PR) against the repo
 * Flag documentation that is confusing or needs improvement: select **Issues** > **New issue** > **Poor documentation**
 * Create an issue for any documentation that should be added to the handbook: select **Issues** > **New issue** > **Missing documentation**
+* Work on [issue #67][10] in the community repo, which concerns auditing barriers to contribution.
+If you encounter anything in the project that prevents you from contributing, let us know.
+We want to lower these barriers as much as we can, so knowing about them is crucial!

 ## Resources